1974 Super Outbreak: Confirmed tornadoes

-Never before had so many violent (F4 and F5) tornadoes been observed in a single tornado outbreak.
+This tornado outbreak produced the most violent (F4 and F5) tornadoes ever observed in a single tornado outbreak.
 There were seven F5 tornadoes and 23 F4 tornadoes.
-The outbreak began in Morris, Illinois, at around 1:00 pm on April 3.
+More than 100 tornadoes associated with 33 tornado families.
+The first tornado of the outbreak is disputed, with some sources indicating an isolated F2 in Indiana at 13:30 UTC while Fujita marked the outbreak's onset at 18:10 UTC with an F0 in Illinois.
 As the storm system moved east where daytime heating had made the air more unstable, the tornadoes grew more intense.
 A tornado that struck near Monticello, Indiana was an F4 and had a path length of 121 mi, the longest path length of any tornado for this outbreak.
 A total of 19 people were killed in this tornado.
 The first F5 tornado of the day struck the city of Depauw, Indiana, at 3:20 pm EDT.
 It killed 6 and injured 86 others along its 65-mile path, leveling and sweeping away homes in Depauw and Daisy Hill.

 Seven F5 tornadoes were observed—one each in Indiana, Ohio and Kentucky, three in Alabama and the final one which crossed through parts of Indiana, Ohio and Kentucky.
-31 were killed in Brandenburg, Kentucky, and 28 died in Guin, Alabama.
+Thirty-one people were killed in Brandenburg, Kentucky, and 28 died in Guin, Alabama.
 An F3 tornado also occurred in Windsor, Ontario, Canada, killing nine and injuring 30 others there, all of them at the former Windsor Curling Club.
-During the peak of the outbreak, a staggering 16 tornadoes were on the ground simultaneously.
-At one point forecasters in Indiana, frustrated because they could not keep up with all of the simultaneous tornado activity, put the entire state of Indiana under a blanket tornado warning.
-This was the first and only time in U.S. history that an entire state was under a tornado warning.

 There were 18 hours of nearly continuous tornado activity that ended in Caldwell County, North Carolina, at about 7:00 am on April 4.
 A total of 319 were killed in 148 tornadoes from April 3 through April 4 and 5,484 were injured.

 The 1974 Super Outbreak occurred at the end of a very strong, nearly record-setting La Niña event.
 The 1973–74 La Niña was just as strong as the 1998–99 La Niña.
 Despite the apparent connection between La Niña and two of the largest tornado outbreaks in United States history, no definitive linkage exists between La Niña and this outbreak or tornado activity in general.
 Some tornado myths were soundly debunked (not necessarily for the first time) by tornado activity during the outbreak.

+The most prolific and longest-lasting tornado family of the outbreak tracked from central Illinois and the entirety of northern Indiana from 2:47 p.m. – 6:59 p.m.
+(UTC−05:00), a span of 4 hours and 12 minutes.
+Eight tornadoes touched down, including the longest-tracked single tornado of the outbreak: the 121 mi F4 Monticello tornado.
+However, that tornado may itself have been composed of three individual F4 tornadoes.